 Journal articles classed as “in press”, “advance”, "early online" "online first" e-prints and pre-prints are not included for reporting until they are assigned a volume/issue number and final year of publication by the publisher.
 The final year of publication may be different from the year published online.
 For example, an article may be available online in 2019 but not assigned to a volume of a journal until 2021.

-Library staff will mark in-press publications with the status of Under Review in NURO and accept them for the Research Publications Collection once they have been fully published with all bibliographic details (providing they meet all other criteria).
+Research Services staff will mark in-press publications with the status of Under Review in NURO and accept them for the Research Publications Collection once they have been fully published with all bibliographic details (providing they meet all other criteria).

 Publications in press can be entered into NURO so they appear on your profile, but are not assessed/classified until they are formally published with the above data.

 The HERDC Specifications state that research can only be reported once, regardless of being published in multiple formats.
 Publications that have been substantially revised or report substantial original research may be eligible.
-You may be asked to provide further information to the Library and/or the publication may be referred to the Review Panel.
+You may be asked to provide further information and/or the publication may be referred to the Review Panel.

 Unpublished presentations/abstracts can be entered into NURO as publication type 'Other'.
 They will display on your online research profile but are not included in any internal calculations/reporting.